openjdk/jdk/doc/hotspot-style.md

 * Memory allocation.
 HotSpot requires explicit control over where allocations occur.
 The C++98/03 `std::allocator` class is too limited to support our usage.
-But changes to the allocator concept in more recent Standards removed some of the limitations, supporting statefull allocators.
+But changes to the allocator concept in more recent Standards removed some of the limitations, supporting stateful allocators.
 HotSpot may, in the future, provide standard-conforming allocators that are integrated with HotSpot's existing allocation mechanisms.